ember-template-lint/ember-template-lint/docs/rule/no-invalid-link-text.md

 Additionally, when a link contains no content at all, the link's href ends up as the accessible name.
 This results in a poor experience and requires the user to resort to trial and error to determine the purpose of the link.

-This rule disallows links without accessible content and checks for content containing a few default words ("click here" and "more").
-The list of disallowed words is configurable so additional words can be added as appropriate for your project.
+This rule checks links containing a few default words("click here" and "more"), and is configurable so additional words can be added as appropriate for your project.
 Disallowed list: click here, more info, read more, more.
+With the `allowEmptyLinks` rule option set to `false`, this rule also disallows links without accessible content.

 ## Examples

-This rule **forbids** the following:
+### This rule **forbids** the following:

 ```hbs
 <LinkTo>click here</LinkTo>